-- Draw on details using your markers.
+- To finish off your octopus art and craft, draw on details using your markers.

 Cutting out the tentacles for this project is a more advanced scissor skill.
 You can make this craft with toddlers if you cut out all of the parts first.
 Just have them do the painting and gluing of all the parts.
 For preschoolers learning to cut, have them try to cut out the triangle shape.
 Make sure that you draw the border using a bold marker to make it easier.
 As always, only give as much help as is absolutely necessary.
 It is okay if it is not perfect…really!
 By doing it for your child, you are only teaching them that you can do it better.
 So, let them try!